D-Seonay/etl-spotify/README.md

 Lightweight ETL and import tools for Spotify streaming history into a PostgreSQL database.

-This repository contains SQLAlchemy entities, Alembic migrations, an ETL runner, and an API router to import Spotify streaming history JSON files exported from the Spotify app.
+This repository contains SQLAlchemy entities, Alembic migrations, an ETL runner, and an API router to import Spotify streaming history JSON files exported from the Spotify app. **Now with Spotify Web API integration** to enrich data with real IDs, popularity scores, genres, and cover images.

 **What you'll find**
 - `entity/` — SQLAlchemy models for `user`, `track`, `artist`, `album`, `history`, etc.
 - `migrations/` & `alembic.ini` — Alembic configuration and migration scripts.
 - `data/` — sample Spotify streaming history JSON files used for imports.
+- `modules/` — Import modules with Spotify API enrichment
 - `api/` — FastAPI routers (e.g. import endpoint) and security helpers.
 - `etl.py` — small runner to import/process files (see usage).
 - `main.py` — FastAPI application entrypoint.